At a Distance, Spring Is Green: Supporting

-A 3rd year in Business Administration.
-After being discharged from the military, he returned to school late so his grades were higher than those of his fellow 3rd years.
-He doesn't try but hates to lose.
-The type of person who believes in age seniority and wants to be treated with that respect.
-Cries whenever his juniors have the slightest objection to his arguments and opinions.
-Hangs out with few of his classmates but clings to Yeo Jun because he's rich, kind, and brings snacks.
+Jung-ho is a third-year student in Business Administration.
+After being discharged from the military, he returned to school late so his grades were higher than those of his third-year peers.
+Jung-ho believes in age seniority and wants to be treated with that respect.
+He whenever his juniors have the slightest objection to his arguments and opinions.
+Jung-ho out with few of his classmates but clings to Yeo Jun because due to his wealth.